VivekBhat/Flag-Bot/BOT.md

 **Bot Platform:**

 * Our bot is fully operational within the <a href = "https://csc510-slackbot.slack.com/messages/featureflags/"> slack channel </a> we set up.
+See the screen casts below for a demonstration.

-* The bot relies on the <a href= "http://apidocs.launchdarkly.com/docs/webhooks-overview"> webhooks API </a> that launchDarkly provides.
+* The bot relies on the <a href= "http://apidocs.launchdarkly.com/docs/webhooks-overview"> webhooks API </a> that launchDarkly provides in order to listen for feature flag changes.
+Currently, we have a NodeJS server set up on a raspberry pi which is listening for LaunchDarkly POSTs.
+We have mocked the notifications from server to slackbot with a timer.

-* The server is actively listening for HTTP POSTs from LaunchDarkly about events that it cares about.
+* The bot uses the LaunchDarkly REST API to get and change information about feature flags.
+All of the requests have been implemented.
+We are using mock data to mimick the responses for this assignment.

+* Next we will be working on the Parser to remove Launch Darkly feature flag code from the user's git repo.

 **Bot Integration:**
 * Currently all the commands that the user can issue to the bot are available.
-As some are not implemented, the mock data helps the bot provide an appropriate response.
+The mock data helps the bot provide an appropriate response.
 If there are issues in the syntax  - misspelled or missing parameters, the bot shows an error message and provides the directions again to the user on the slack channel.

 ### Selenium Testing (20%)